Tekken

 35 or so different ways to play it... not counting the different ways you can

-play each character of course.
+play each character, of course.

-Yeah, the characters are still so much
+The dynamic characters are still so much

 fun to use, and now with Online, players can study and learn from